2023 Chinese balloon incident: United Kingdom

 Prime Minister Rishi Sunak stated on February 13 that the United Kingdom's government would do "whatever it takes" to defend the country from observation balloons.
 He added that the Royal Air Force had alerted Typhoon jets to stand-by.
 Furthermore, ex-MI6 chief Sir Alex Younger, said that due to the systematic nature of China's surveillance program, the UK must "wake up" to China's threat to global security.

 Venezuela

 Venezuela's foreign ministry condemned the United States for shooting down what they stated was an unmanned civilian aircraft which posed no threat.

-Moldova

-Both Moldova and Romania scrambled military jets after another balloon entered their airspace, and they compared it to the issue in the US.

 Media reactions

 Analysis

-Michael Clarke, a British defense analyst, said China wanted the balloon "to be noticed described" and described the incident as a "stunt gone wrong".
-Saying that the Chinese were "completely in the wrong", he surmised that the fly-over was China's way of retaliating for an agreement that was signed by the United States and the Philippines on February 2, which would grant four more US military bases in the Philippines in response to China's nine dash line claims.
+Michael Clarke, a British defense analyst, claimed that China wanted the balloon "to be noticed".
+He described the incident as a "stunt gone wrong", giving the United States an opportunity to "milk this".
+Believing China to be "completely in the wrong", Clarke surmised that the fly-over was their way of retaliating for a February 2 agreement between the United States and the Philippines that would grant four more US military bases there in response to China's nine dash line claims.